KlefaffleWaffle/student-scheduler/wireframes/README.md

 ![Add Class](https://user-images.githubusercontent.com/79026876/198814678-aef6fb62-3a1b-4124-9f98-a5444a3fd9c1.png)

 Adding extra curricular activities is critical to our marketing strategy.
-We are the cool company that lets students scheduler classes around their own lives.
+We are the cool company that lets students schedule classes around their own lives.
 We say "live a little."
 Here at the add event page (shown below) a student can add something like their morning jog, or band practice, to their school schedule.
 This way they can compare times and make the best schedule for themselves easily.
 ![Add Extra-Curricular Event](https://user-images.githubusercontent.com/79026876/198814681-dab2f4a1-7d4e-4d17-abda-89d6b4eb295e.png)

-Below, another view of adding classes.
-This is what a class might look like at a quick glance.
+Below is a view of what deleting a class may look like.
+By hovering over the class button on the right, the corresponding time block in the calendar will be highlighted.
+Clicking the button will lead to the next image in this document.
+This is what deleting a class might look like at a quick glance.

 ![Add Class – 1](https://user-images.githubusercontent.com/79026876/198814684-2e188d76-c4d4-4596-be18-b031de115a3a.png)